Charles T. Ray, also known as Pony Deal or Diehl, was an outlaw and gunfighter in the American West.

-	Hailing from Rock Island, Illinois, Ray, first appears in history, going by the name of Pony Deal, as a member of the John Kinney Gang in New Mexico in the 1870s.
-The members of this gang were successful cattle rustlers and hired gunmen that operated in the area of Dona Ana County.
-On December 31, 1875, Deal, along with gang leader, John Kinney, Jesse Evans, and Jim McDaniels entered a saloon in Las Cruces, New Mexico, where they became involved in a brawl with US Cavalry soldiers from Fort Stanton.
-When the outlaws lost the fight they were thrown out of the saloon, but the vengeful men couldn’t let it go.
-They soon returned to the saloon and opened fire through the windows, killing two soldiers and a civilian, and wounding two more soldiers and another bystander.
+Hailing from Rock Island, Illinois, Ray first appears in history, going by the name of Pony Deal, as a member of the John Kinney Gang in New Mexico in the 1870s.
+The gang members were successful cattle rustlers and hired gunmen who operated in Dona Ana County.
+On December 31, 1875, Deal, along with gang leader John Kinney, Jesse Evans, and Jim McDaniels, entered a saloon in Las Cruces, New Mexico, where they became involved in a brawl with US Cavalry soldiers from Fort Stanton.
+When the outlaws lost the fight, they were thrown out of the saloon, but the vengeful men couldn’t let it go.
+They soon returned to the saloon and opened fire through the windows, killing two soldiers and a civilian and wounding two more soldiers and another bystander.